 Using the card

-Being the diligent reviewer that I am, even though my MezuCard appeared in Apple Pay and I was satisfied that it would work, I decided to give it a try anyway.
+Being the diligent reviewer that I am, even though my MezuCard appeared in Apple Pay and I was sure that it would work, I decided to give it a try anyway.
 Sure enough, the card worked just as any other Apple Pay purchase would and my Mezu balance was quickly updated afterward.
 Mission: accomplished!

 Of course you can also use your MezuCard online.
 And, as I mentioned, you can easily copy your card number by first displaying your card details in Mezu and then holding down on the digital card.
 Personally I have yet to try this but, again, I see no reason why it shouldn’t work.
 On top of that, while this is just speculation on my part, I suspect the card could also be used in stores if the cashier manually entered the number, expiration, and CVC.
 However I do wonder if some retailers might disallow this practice for security reasons — I guess you’ll have to find out for yourself.